 The ORC's Physical Optics Group is collaborating with Microsoft in Project Silica - a project to develop the first-ever storage technology designed and built from the ground up for the cloud.

-Professor Peter Kazansky is part of the Arch Mission Team - a mission to preserve and disseminate humanity's most important information acorss space and time, for the benefit of future generations.
+Kazanksy is also part of the Arch Mission Team - a mission to preserve and disseminate humanity's most important information acorss space and time, for the benefit of future generations.

 The Telegraph has listed 5D optical data storage research as second in their top 10 list of groundbreaking university research projects - alongside gravitational wave study.